 To successfully complete the course, you must complete all online components, attend the entire course, participate in all skill sessions/drills, activities and scenarios, demonstrate competency in all required skills and scenarios, and pass the final written exams with a minimum grade of 80 percent.

 The practice sessions will require some strenuous physical activity.
 You are encouraged to check with your health care professional before participating in the practice sessions.
-If a medical condition or disability exists that might prevent participation in the activities, or there are questions about fully participating in the Lifeguarding Review course, please contact Justin Brown, Aquatics Coordinator, to discuss this before the course begins.
+If a medical condition or disability exists that might prevent participation in the activities, or there are questions about fully participating in the Lifeguarding Review course, please contact Shawn DeRosa, Director of Aquatics, to discuss this before the course begins.
 If you have asthma and use a metered dose inhaler, we recommend bringing your inahler with you onto the pool deck and advising your instructor of its location.

-If you have questions about lifeguard training, please contact Justin Brown, Aquatics Coordinator.
+If you have questions about lifeguard training, please contact Shawn DeRosa, Director of Aquatics.